Singapore commodity firms crimp spending in challenging times

-SINGAPORE (Reuters) - Singapore-listed commodity firms Olam International Ltd (OLAM.SI), Noble Group Ltd (NOBG.SI) and Wilmar International Ltd (WLIL.SI) are cutting capital expenditure, making more selective acquisitions and seeking partnerships to weather volatile markets.
+SINGAPORE, May 16 (Reuters) - Singapore-listed commodity firms Olam International Ltd, Noble Group Ltd and Wilmar International Ltd are cutting capital expenditure, making more selective acquisitions and seeking partnerships to weather volatile markets.

 While the more cautious approach could lead to slower earnings growth, investors are likely to welcome the leaner balance sheets and reduced funding risk as China’s demand for commodities from iron ore to palm oil weakens.